The following modes in each table are mutually exclusive on the Raspberry Pi 3.

 using a different UART mode.

-The Raspberry Pi uses a shared clock signal for the PWM drivers and the audio subsystem (I2S and analog).
+The Raspberry Pi shares hardware resources between Peripheral I/O and the audio subsystem (I2S and analog).
 Analog audio is transmitted through the 3.5mm audio jack.
 The following modes are supported: